six50/sixfifty/_posts/2017-04-30-data-driven-logo.md

 Without knowing it, we’ve apparently stumbled across the hottest new thing in brand design: the [living logo][living-logo].
 Whether it’s [Seagate forging their logo][seagate-logo] from a constantly moving stream of objects stored on Seagate drives, or Google’s new G Dots - “[a dynamic and perpetually moving state of the logo][g-dots]” - brands are looking at ways to move beyond a static logo.
 In our case, this logo will evolve through time along with the nation’s sentiment about who they’ll be voting for on June 8th.
 We couldn’t think of anything that’s more emblematic of SixFifty’s mission.

+You can see this work and more, and contribute to SixFifty on [GitHub][sixfifty-source].

 [sixfifty-source]: https://github.com/six50/sixfifty
 [react]: https://facebook.github.io/react/